Vimuktha-coder/Resume_builder/README.md

 ## Usage

-To run Resume_Builder_AIHawk, execute the following command from your terminal:
+To run Resume_Builder, execute the following command from your terminal:

 ```bash
 python main.py